sdasgup3/parallel-sudoku/Source/README.md

 make // To compile without run

-make run  // To compile and run; The Makefile is expecting an input file input.txt
+make run  // To compile and run;

-          //in the current directory.
+Note: The Makefile is expecting an input file input.txt in the current directory.

-FORMAT OF INPUT.TXT
+FORMAT OF input.txt
 =====================
 Each line dines an edge; Check out the sample in the repo